cotarr/irc-hybrid-client/README.md

 automatically as "servers.json" in the base folder of the repository.

-Upon the first login to the web page at `/irc/webclient.html`, the browser will be automatically redirected to the server list editor page.
+Upon the first login to the web page at `/irc/webclient.html`, the browser will automatically display an IRC server edit form.
-The IRC server edit form includes instructions showing how to add new IRC servers.
+The form is used to define the first IRC server.
+Instruction related to the form's fields is located in the form itself using help buttons.

-After creating at least 1 IRC server definition, the user may return to the IRC client page.
+After at least one IRC server has been created, the user may initiate a "Connect" to the IRC network using buttons on the web page.
+To anyone familiar with IRC, the interface should be familiar.
+Additionally, there is a server list panel capable to show and edit IRC server definitions.

 Optionally, you may edit the IRC server list manually.
 A file "example-servers.json" can act as a template.
 The IRC Config section of the documentation (/docs/) includes